AIR-DI/D2C/README.md

 If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributing
 D2C is under development.
+More new RL algorithms are going to be added and we will keep improving D2C.
+We always welcome contributions to help make D2C better with us together.

-## Authors and acknowledgment
+## Acknowledgment
 Show your appreciation to those who have contributed to the project.